Student Resources and Support

 Dr. Naomi Taylor, Director of Intercultural Life, serves as a resource for Middle School teachers and families on matters of positive racial identity development, gender and sexuality inclusivity, cultural and religious diversity, and socioeconomic diversity.
 Her work with Middle School students may include lessons taught through Compass classes on interracial dialogue, positive identity development, the use of language, and shared community values with regard to equity and inclusion.
 Dr. Taylor organizes Middle School assemblies on topics of diversity, professional development for Middle School faculty, and ongoing educational opportunities for Middle School families.
 Dr. Taylor oversees the range of affinity and student interest groups in the Middle School, which include MS Common Ground (i.e. students of color affinity group); MS Mishpacha (Jewish student affinity group); MS Black Male Affinity Group; MS Muslim Affinity Group; MS HerSpace (female empowerment affinity group); MS Neurodiversity Affinity Group for students who have neurological differences (such as autism, ADHD/ADD, dyslexia, anxiety, sensory processing disorder, etc.); MS Intercultural Club (a student interest group open to all students; and the MS Gender and Sexuality Alliance (a student interest group open to all students).

-Our Middle School student health staff includes Bernette Finley-Drawe, a registered nurse (RN) provided by the St. Paul Public Schools to provide oversight for our student health program and records.
-Bernette splits her time between the Goodrich and Randolph Campuses, and is assisted in the Middle School by Monica Garrido Mejia, the full-time Randolph Campus Health Assistant.
-Monica assists Middle School students with routine health care procedures and acts as a liaison between the RN, student health and wellness faculty/staff members, and parents/guardians relating to health care issues and maintaining related health records.
+Our Middle School student health staff includes Monica Garrido Mejia, the full-time Randolph Campus Health Assistant.
+Monica assists Middle School students with routine health care procedures and works with student health and wellness faculty/staff members, and parents/guardians on health care issues and maintaining related health records.

 Due to the increased health concerns during COVID-19, the Randolph Campus has two dedicated Health Offices, one of which is a dedicated space for students exhibiting symptoms of illness (the "symptomatic" Health Office) and the other for students with daily medical needs, such as medications (the "well student" Health Office).
 On the Randolph Campus, the symptomatic space is in the Huss Center (in the former dressing room space) and the well-student space is on the first floor of Old Main just west of the Schilling Center.